 Even if you’re a sole proprietor without employees, you may want to consider getting workers’ comp insurance business owners coverage.
 Your policy can help you in cases that aren’t covered by your health insurance.

 Just as your personal auto insurance policy protects your private vehicles, commercial auto insurance helps protect vehicles you use in your business.
 This coverage can help pay for injuries and property damage from a work-related accident.

 5. Professional liability

 This is also known as errors and omissions (E&O) insurance.
 Professional liability coverage helps protect you if a client accuses you of making a mistake that costs them money or failing to deliver on a business agreement.

 It covers settlements and judgments if you’re determined to be at fault.
 And it helps pay for legal and court costs to defend against a claim — even if you didn’t do anything wrong.

-When to buy business insurance
+When to buy small business insurance

 How much is small business insurance?

-You’ll save 10% when you purchase two or more policies together.
-And if you have questions, our licensed, U.S.-based insurance advisors are ready and waiting to help.
+If you have questions, our licensed, U.S.-based insurance advisors are ready and waiting to help.